ashishjaryal0070/Calculator/README.md

 # Calculator
-Make a calculator using JS
+Make a calculator using HTML & CSS